online-ml/river/docs/introduction/why-use-river.md

 ## User experience

 River is not the only library allowing you to do online machine learning.
-But it might just the simplest one to use in the Python ecosystem.
+But it might just be the simplest one to use in the Python ecosystem.
 River plays nicely with Python dictionaries, therefore making it easy to use in the context of web applications where JSON payloads are aplenty.